BBOXEEEE/braille-education-app/README.md

 $ npx expo start
 ```

-You can run this application on iOS & Android simulator and your smartphone via Expo Go.
+You can run this App. on iOS & Android simulator and your smartphone via Expo Go.
+- For Android, directory name must consist of English!